splinter/sample-jaggery-app/README.md

 1. Copy all of the folders in the prerequisites directory to the JAGGERY_HOME/modules directory
 2. Copy the sample directory to the JAGGERY_HOME/apps directory

 That is it!
-You can now navigate to either http://localhost:9763/sample/contacts or https://localhost:9443/sample/contacts.
+You can now navigate to either http://localhost:9763/sample/contacts or https://localhost:9443/sample/contacts to get started.